 Presently, the gallery is exhibiting prominent Australian artist Hany Armanious, who represented the country at the 2011 Venice Biennale.
 As Allen Shea shows me installation shots of the artist’s pigmented polyurethane resin and bronze works, he becomes convinced that Armanious’s ability to turn the “everyday mundane” into art is why he sits well with European audiences.

-We then discuss the gallery’s upcoming exhibitors, which include the late serigraph artist and nun Sister Corita Kent, best known for pioneering America’s 1960s West Coast pop art movement (Allen Shea first featured Kent at Campbelltown Art Centre, and is working closely with her Los Angeles estate to bring her legacy to French audiences); Laëtitia Badaut Haussmann, a young French artist whose photographs, texts, sculptures and videos explore narratives in advertising and social interaction; and Colin Snapp from California (a recent addition to the gallery stable), whose photographs and videos seek to reveal man’s contemporary relationship with nature.
+He then discuss the gallery’s upcoming exhibitors, which include the late serigraph artist and nun Sister Corita Kent, best known for pioneering America’s 1960s West Coast pop art movement (Allen Shea first featured Corita at Campbelltown Art Centre, and is working closely with her Los Angeles estate to bring her legacy to French audiences); Laëtitia Badaut Haussmann, a young French artist whose photographs, texts, sculptures and videos explore narratives in advertising and social interaction; and Colin Snapp from California (who will soon join the gallery stable), whose photographs and videos seek to reveal man’s contemporary relationship with nature.
 As an extension to the gallery, Allen Shea is also in talks with artists and curators to host artists’ residencies in Bordeaux.

 For the Allen Sheas, everything is possible.